Facebook Tips & Strategies

 Curate Engaging Collections

-Don't just dump all your products into the shop.
-Use the Collections feature to organize them thematically.
-Collections help guide the customer experience and make browsing more enjoyable.
-Consider collections like:
+Don't just upload all your products at once.
+Use the Collections feature to organize items thematically.
+Collections help improve the shopping experience and encourage browsing.
+Consider creating collections such as:

 • New Arrivals